Bachelor of Fine Arts, Major in Film & TV Production

 2

-MCOM 1330 satisfies the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture).
+MCOM 1330 satisfies the Core Curriculum requirement for Component Area IV (Language, Philosophy, and Culture) as well as the Major.

 3